Proud of UAE [email protected] [email protected] +97142500251 97142500251+ +971507869887 971507869887+ WhatsApp

 Yes.
 If an audited report has already been prepared for the Federal Tax Authority for the most recently completed financial year, it may be submitted for IFZA licence renewal.

-How can Farahat & Co. help with IFZA audit requirements?
+How can Farahat & Co. help with IFZA financial statement requirements?

 Farahat & Co. can review your IFZA company records, confirm whether simplified or audited financial statements are required, prepare financial statements, complete audit procedures where needed, and support your renewal documentation.